Kyrgyzstan - Things to Do in Kyrgyzstan in April

 Kyrgyz Republic National Horse Games Festival (Kok-Boru Championships)

-Mid-April at Bishkek's Hippodrome marks the kok-boru season opener—Central Asia's brutal horseback tug-of-war over a goat carcass.
+Mid-April at Bishkek's Hippodrome marks the kok-boru season opener, Central Asia's brutal horseback tug-of-war over a goat carcass.
 Horse sweat, dust and grilled meat smoke mingle in the air, and the crowd erupts when a rider scores.
 Families picnic on fermented mare's milk and beshbarmak while men in kalpak hats whisper bets.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge